kwminnick/rackspace-dns-cli/README.md

     		limits              List all applicable limits.
-    		record-create       Add new record to the specified domain. record-list         Print a list of records for the given domain. subdomain-list      Print a list of available sub-domains for the given domain.
+    		record-create       Add new record to the specified domain. record-list         Print a list of records for the given domain. record-modify       Modify a record of the specified domain. subdomain-list      Print a list of available sub-domains for the given domain.
     		help                Display help about this program or one of its